Teesside Development Corporation

 The Teesside Development Corporation was a government-backed development corporation that was established in 1987 to fund and manage regeneration projects in the former county of Cleveland in North East England.

+History

+The corporation was established as part of an initiative by the future Deputy Prime Minister, Michael Heseltine, in February 1987 during the Second Thatcher ministry.
+Board members were directly appointed by the minister and overrode local authority planning controls to spend government money on infrastructure.
+This was a controversial measure in Labour strongholds such as East London, Merseyside and North East England.

 The Teesside Development Corporation developed several schemes, many on former industrial land on both sides of the River Tees and around Hartlepool ranging from housing, commercial, light industrial and leisure projects.